AbhilekhSarmah071/Data-Driven-Loan-Risk-Assessment-using-Advanced-Excel/README.md

 Main problems to be solved

-* incomplete applicant profiles many urban borrowers lacked credit history or had gaps in their data, making their repayment ability hard to judge
+* Incomplete applicant profiles many urban borrowers lacked credit history or had gaps in their data, making their repayment ability hard to judge
-* dual risk of misclassification
+* Dual risk of misclassification
   • approving a high-risk borrower leads to losses
   • rejecting a credit-worthy borrower means lost revenue
-* hidden patterns in defaults
+* Hidden patterns in defaults
   without systematic analysis, the drivers behind first-installment payment delays remained unclear

 How I solved it